nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.  \\
       Expected: The most recent window size and location is retained.

 ### Deleting a person